Having multiple dental practice locations can be a big responsibility. You’re always mindful about the performance of each location.

 - Do you have more no-insurance patients at a particular location (i.e. you might offer a new patient special campaign at your Ilchester location).

 When building your campaigns, pay special attention to where you target your ads.
-We recommend drawing a radius that targets patients who reside within 20 minutes of your practice (depending on population density and competition, you might need to expand your radius).
+We recommend drawing a radius that targets patients who reside within a few miles of your practice (depending on population density and competition, you might need to expand your radius).

 A key benefit of PPC marketing is that you can easily target prospective patients outside the suburb that your office is located.
 For instance, if there are three suburbs surrounding your Lutherville office that are within a 20-minute commute, you can target people within these neighboring suburbs as well.